gengandrew/React_SQL_Boilerplate/README.md

 ## Project Description

-A website interface for all internal built softwares.
-Developed using the React framework and a MySQL backend.
+A Boilerplate for React-Redux project with a mySQL backend.

 ## Available Scripts